karachtani/trumpPredictor/README.md

 ## Running

 ## File Explanations
+### nn_results
+Various results files from various experiments with the Neural Net model

 ### q_data/
 stock and twitter data that has been preprocessed for q learning is cached here to avoid recomputation